opensensorhub/distributions/README.md

 ### OSH Distros

-This is a place for scripts and Maven POMs used to assemble various distribution packages
+This is a place for scripts used to assemble various distribution packages by fetching and compiling modules from multiple OSH repositories